 \subsubsection{Boosted equilibrium state}

 Let us now consider perturbations about a homogeneous equilibrium state with a non-zero spatial velocity, i.e. a state with $u_0^\mu =\gamma(1, \vo)$, where $\gamma = (1-\vo^2)^{-1/2}$ is the Lorentz factor, and $\vo \neq 0$ is the spatial velocity.
-The presence of this background velocity $\vo$ means that the equilibrium state no longer enjoys a spatial $SO(d)$ symmetry\footnote{There still remains an unbroken rotation group of dimension $d$ -- this is the little group of $SO(d,1)$ with respect to $u^\mu_0$.}; there does, however, remain a spatial $SO(d{-}1)$ symmetry, which corresponds to rotations in the directions perpendicular to the spatial fluid velocity.
+The presence of this background velocity $\vo$ means that the equilibrium state no longer enjoys a spatial $SO(d)$ symmetry\footnote{There is still an unbroken $SO(d)$ symmetry, which is the little group of $SO(d,1)$ with respect to $u^\mu_0$.}; there does, however, remain a spatial $SO(d{-}1)$ symmetry, which corresponds to rotations in the directions perpendicular to the spatial fluid velocity.

 Without loss of generality, we can fix $\vo$ to point in the $z$-direction, and denote the $z$-component of $\vo$ by $v_0$.
 Let us therefore define $k_z$ as the component of $\k$ aligned with $\vo$ and $\k_{\perp}$ as the set of components of $\k$ perpendicular to $\vo$.
 By the $SO(d{-}1)$ symmetry, we can align $\k_{\perp}$ with the $x$-axis, and denote $\k_{\perp}^2 = k_x^2$.
 We will now consider the shear modes and the sound modes separately. \paragraph{Boosted shear modes.} In the presence of a background spatial velocity, the controlling equation for the shear mode~\eqref{eq:isotropic_shear_speccurve} becomes